grantcolley/atlas/README.md

 ![Alt text](/readme-images/Permissions.png?raw=true "Permissions created with seed data")

 ### Modules, Categories and Pages
+Creating, updating and deleting modules, categories and pages, is done in the `Applications` category of the `Administration` module.

+Modules are applications, and can be related or unrelated to each other.
+Each module consists of one or more categories.
+Each category groups related pages.
+A page is a routable `razor @page`.

+> [!TIP]
+> Because each page must point to a routable `razor @page`, the `Applications` category of the `Administration` module is only accessible to users who are members of the `Developer Role`.
+> i.e. creating, updating and deleting modules, categories and pages is a developer concern.

-Each module, category and page in the Navigation panel has a permission and are only accessible to users who have been assigned that permission.
+Each module, category and page in the Navigation panel has a permission, and are only accessible to users who have been assigned that permission via role membership.

 # Support
 ### Logging